 Understanding United Airlines Holdings's Unusual Options Activity

-On Tuesday, shares of United Airlines Holdings (NASDAQ:UAL) saw unusual options activity.
-After the option alert, the stock price moved down to $49.22.
+United Airlines Holdings (NASDAQ:UAL) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $48.37 following the option alert.

 - Sentiment: BEARISH